StylishThemes/GitHub-Dark/.github/ISSUE_TEMPLATE.md

 <!--
 Thank you for reporting an issue.
-Please make sure that your style is up to date and you checked the recent commits that your issue wasn't recently addressed.
+Please make sure that your style is up to date and you checked the recent commits to ensure that your issue wasn't recently addressed.
 To update:

 Make sure to first update DIRECTLY from the usercss at